aptech/docs/docs/CR-ntos.rst

     :type prec: scalar

-    :returns: str (*string or NxK string array*) containing the string representation of the input.
+    :return str: containing the string representation of the input.

+    :type str: string or NxK string array

 Remarks
 -------